9cLUNA/Okinawa-TCCOR/README.md

 AttributeError: 'NoneType' object has no attribute 'find'
 ```

-This occurs because there is currently no image and because the webmasters have changed the ID name of the <DIV>.
+This occurs because there is currently no image and because the webmasters have changed the ID name of the DIV.
 Work is being done right now to ensure that the script looks through each DIV in the content section of the website to find the current TCCOR status.

 ## Built With